Ports (Experimental)

 Blackboard namespace strategy

-When a port is not explicitly remapped (via XML or constructor arguments), a dedicated storage key is generated, so that sibling nodes with the same port name do not accidentally share data.
+When a port is not explicitly remapped (via a remapping table or constructor arguments), a dedicated storage key is generated, so that sibling nodes with the same port name do not accidentally share data.
 This “synthesised” key is derived from:

 • the current subtree namespace,